-We had prepared ourselves (to the degree we could) for the meeting, but sponsoring a child—receiving updates, pictures, and letters—is not the same as meeting a living soul, hearing their stories, and having them tell you—in person—how much your support has meant to them.
-It was a wonderful visit, but it was a visit we will have to spend some serious time unpacking.
+We had prepared ourselves (to the degree we could) for the meeting, but sponsoring a child — receiving updates, pictures, and letters — is not the same as meeting a living soul and hearing their stories.
+It was a wonderful visit, but it was a visit we will have to spend some serious time processing once we get home.

 Next came Amy.
 She introduced herself to the kids, explained she was Mama C's daughter, and sat down.

-Right then, I realized then that this moment represented everything that we had come to Africa to do.
-Until this moment, Learn Leap Fly had been a theory.
-But in this moment, our project was finally going to become real, and we would finally see where the last 17 months had brought us to.
+Then I realized then that this moment represented everything that we had come to Africa to do.
+Until this moment, Learn Leap Fly was little more than a notion—a hunch.
+But in this moment, our project was finally going to become real, and we would finally see where the last 17 months ha brought us to.

-I took a breath, pulled out the tablet, and stepped to the center of the room.
-It was time to make it all fly.
+I pulled out the tablet, and stepped to the center of the room.